 There is a lot to understand about employee benefits.
 First, look at how they increase your company's competitive advantage.
 Benefits have long been tied to a successful compensation package, and are one of the things that set companies apart.

-In fact, roughly 60% of employees consider their benefits package as part of their decision as to whether or not to accept a job.
+In today's competitive labor market, roughly 80% of employees consider their benefits package as part of their decision as to whether or not to accept a job.
 For headhunters and hiring teams, this makes the importance of offering competitive benefits critical.
 It's linked to their success in getting new talent in the door.

-On top of that, nearly 80% of employees would prefer better benefits to a raise.
+Additionally, studies show that nearly 70% of employees would prefer better benefits to a raise, with many willing to accept lower salaries for superior benefits packages.
 This goes to show just how important offering good benefits is to successful talent acquisition efforts.

 Better Benefits Lead to a Stronger Reputation and Better Retention